ICT-Education-Colab/.github/README.md

-# index
+# About
 This repository serves as an index of available resources.
-If you find something of interest, please request to join for access.
+If you find something you're interested in, please ask to join for access.

+# Repository
+- [__Schoolbox.Plugin__](schoolbox.plugin.md) : An unofficial plugin that enhances the SchoolBox experience for staff members by adding valuable student information and accessibility features.